NinVoido/spotify-vpn/doc/man-sections/encryption-options.rst

 --show-tls
-  (Standalone) Show all TLS ciphers supported by the crypto library.
-  OpenVPN uses TLS to secure the control channel, over which the keys that are used to protect the actual VPN traffic are exchanged.
+  (Standalone) Show all TLS ciphers supported by the crypto library. spotify uses TLS to secure the control channel, over which the keys that are used to protect the actual VPN traffic are exchanged.
 The TLS ciphers will be sorted from highest preference (most secure) to lowest.